Topl/Knowledge-Base/docs/About/03-glossary.md

 In cryptography and computer science, a hash tree or Merkle tree is a tree in which every "leaf" (node) is labeled with the cryptographic hash of a data block, and every node that is not a leaf (called a branch, inner node, or inode) is labeled with the cryptographic hash of the labels of its child nodes.
 A hash tree allows efficient and secure verification of the contents of a large data structure.
 A hash tree is a generalization of a hash list and a hash chain.

 ## Nakamoto Consensus
-An incentive driven, probabilistic consensus algorithm where chain extension eligibility is determined via a race condition, originally presented in the Bitcoin whitepaper.
+An incentive-driven, probabilistic consensus algorithm where chain extension eligibility is determined via a race condition, originally presented in the Bitcoin whitepaper.

 ## Nodes
 Nodes are the machines that store and maintain the state of the Topl Blockchain.
 They play a crucial role in the decentralized network by communicating with each other to share information about the blockchain state and any new updates.
 The collective network formed by these nodes is what constitutes the Topl network.
 Nodes collaborate to validate transactions, propagate data across the network, and ensure the integrity and consensus of the blockchain.
 By participating in the network, nodes contribute to the security and decentralization of the Topl Blockchain, creating a robust and resilient system for storing and processing data.